Review Analysis Conclusion

 Setup and Daily Use

 Most gum stimulators are ready to use straight out of the package.
-For permanent-handle models, snap a fresh rubber tip onto the handle before first use and replace it every two to three months, or sooner if it shows wear.
+For permanent-handle models, snap a fresh rubber tip onto the handle before first use and replace it every two to three months, or sooner if it shows wear or cracking.
 Interdental picks require no assembly; simply slide the tip between teeth at a slight angle, following the natural curve of the gum.
 Use gentle pressure and short strokes to avoid damaging delicate tissue, especially around the front teeth and any areas where gums have receded.

 Maintenance and Hygiene